chaoss/grimoirelab-sigils/docs/_panels/jira.md

 them and how long takes issues remain opened or to close them.

-This panel gives also special attention to the organizations related to these issues, the projecs and the repositories where they were submitted.
+This panel gives also special attention to the organizations related to these issues, the projects and the repositories where they were submitted.

+Note there is a blue filter on top for filtering in issues, so comments are excluded from panel calculations although they are also stored in the index.
+A field named `type` allows us to differentiate between them.

 ## Metrics